-COVID-19 killed my mother, I barely survived — MICHAEL CHINWUBA
+COVID-19 killed my mother, I barely survived — Michael Chinwuba

 Once I sneezed, I felt a thunderous eruption of unimaginable intense pain in my upper back causing me to toss my phone in the air while screaming in pain.
 I fell unto my bed and writhed in pain for a couple of minutes.
 I was terrified about what had just happened and immediately concluded that sneezing was out of the question henceforth.

-In the evening of June 28, I drove myself to Paelon Memorial Hospital.
+On the evening of June 28, I drove myself to Paelon Memorial Hospital.
 I was admitted and immediately taken into a room to have some tests done and an IV inserted.
-As I scanned across the room, I noticed a young man of Asian descent in the bathroom, hooked up to an oxygen tank and struggling to wash his own back.
+As I scanned across the room, I noticed a young man of Asian descent in the bathroom, hooked up to an oxygen tank, and struggling to wash his own back.

 The sight of this young man struggling to do such a simple task scared me to my marrow.
 Is this going to be my fate?
 I did not know.
 What I did know was that to protect my mental state, I had to be moved to a private room, which the hospital proceeded to do.

-On Monday June 29, my condition was very stable.
-My x-ray results were analysed and no issues were detected in lungs although I had been informed by doctors in the US that a CT scan would have been more useful in the circumstances.
+On Monday, June 29, my condition was very stable.
+My x-ray results were analysed and no issues were detected in the lungs although I had been informed by doctors in the US that a CT scan would have been more useful in the circumstances.
 My blood work came back fine.
-My oxygen level (Sp02) was between 95-97 percent having been informed that, using a pulse oximeter, a normal reading is typically between 95 and 100 percent.
+My oxygen level (Sp02) was between 95-97 per cent having been informed that using a pulse oximeter, a normal reading is typically between 95 and 100 per cent.
 I felt good at this point and began to relax.

 She urged me to spend one more day in the hospital but I was determined to leave, partly due to the daily costs of being admitted.
 I felt so good and I did not feel it was necessary to spend any more money on hospital admission.